-Perth fans attending Test match cricket this summer will be vying for the best seat in the house as parts of Perth Stadium will be converted into a new social entertainment area called “The Boundary Beach Club”.
+Perth fans attending Test match cricket this summer were vying for the best seat in the house as parts of Perth Stadium were converted into a new social entertainment area called “The Boundary Beach Club”.

-The Boundary Beach Club, inspired by Perth’s iconic beaches, is tipped to be the perfect spot to enjoy the historic Domain Day-Night Test against New Zealand in December.
+An instant hit, the Boundary Beach Club was inspired by Perth’s iconic beaches, and the perfect spot to enjoy the historic Domain Day-Night Test against New Zealand in December.

 Perth restaurant owner and Beach Club ambassador Eamon Sullivan knows only too well the importance of creating a unique environment, where you go the extra mile to create an experience that is new and unexpected for your customers.